2 and 3 July 2025, the AI Forensics team held a public symposium:

 The techniques and mechanisms underlying the shape of AI—and their form(s) of interpretation.

-Patrick Leask (Durham U) contextualises the SAE approach within the wider frame of mechanistic interpretability, discussing also the significance recent findings (Leask et al, 2025)
+Patrick Leask (Durham U) contextualises the sparse autoencoder approach within the wider frame of mechanistic interpretability, discussing also the significance recent findings (2025)

 Discussion